DevOpsPlayground/Hands-on-with-container-orchestration-using-Docker-Swarm-and-Kubernetes/docs/k8s.md

 ```bash
 sudo kubeadm join <master-node>:6443 --token <token> --discovery-token-ca-cert-hash sha256:<hash>
 ```
+Note: If you are using wetty please paste the joining command to the text editor of your choice and remove line break, then copy it again and paste on the worker node.
 ## Lets move to the master node
 If you cleared your terminal and did note the command you can create new token on the master node with:
 ```bash